schmanu/ale-blog/src/content/blog/mi-amor-mag-orangen/index.md

 date: 2020-11-20T11:24:36.885Z
 description: She rly does!
 excerpt: A feature I did for one of my classes, about the demonstrations in Berlin supporting different protests in Latin America.
-The photos are mine.
+The main picture is taking from the Facebook of 'Unidos por la Paz - Alemania'.
 image: fb_img_1574380453266.jpg
 draft: false
 ---